AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 #### Overview

-The autocomplete feature contributes to the proposed *speed* of Devbooks.
+The autocomplete feature contributes to the proposed *speed* of DevBooks.
 It provides users with real-time suggestions on which commands to input, improving the user experience by showing users possible commands in-place and allowing them to fill it with `<TAB>` when satisfied.

 #### Rationale

-One of the key goals of Devbooks is speed.
+One of the key goals of DevBooks is speed.
 Our target users are CS students who are (or will be!) accustomed to command line interfaces.
 As such, we want to provide common features and functionality found in CLIs like bash.
 Therefore, autocomplete was implemented with a similar control scheme to most CLIs.

 #### Design Considerations
 - **Familiarity**: The functionality should be familiar for users.
 Therefore, we used `<TAB>` as the input to autocomplete.
 - **Speed**: Autocomplete suggestions should be fast and have no noticeable delay.
 This is why a Trie data structure is used for suggestions.
 - **User Experience**: The text that is autocompleted should be obvious to the user before even pressing `<TAB>`.
-This is why Devbooks shows the text that would be autocompleted in-place as the user types.
+This is why DevBooks shows the text that would be autocompleted in-place as the user types.

 #### Implementation Details